15 days from £4075pp plus international flights.

 International flights, departure taxes, visas, travel insurance, meals not shown as included, drinks, optional excursions, tips, personal expenses

-Getting there: This holiday starts in Rio de Janeiro and ends in Curitiba, from where you can connect to other regions of Brazil to continue your holiday, or fly back to Rio or Sao Paulo and thence back to the UK.
+This holiday starts in Rio de Janeiro and ends in Curitiba, from where you can connect to other regions of Brazil to continue your holiday, or fly back to Rio or Sao Paulo and thence back to the UK.
 International flights from the UK start from around £750 per person, depending on season and availability

 The Costa Verde is lapped by clear ocean waters, ideal for watersports and sun lovers.
 Ilha Grande has superb walking trails, breath-taking scenery and picture postcard beaches.